majianjia/QingStation/doc/anemometer.md

 c = (ns_c + ew_c)/2;
 ~~~

-A overnight calm wind measurement shows the measurement and temperature estimation are quite matching.
+An overnight calm wind measurement shows the measurement and temperature estimation are quite matching.
 The temperature range for the below measurement is `20.4DegC` to `25.6DegC`.

 ![](figures/anemometer_speed_of_sound.png)

 #### Fault detection and correction

-There are many interference sources from both enviroment noise or other onboard electronics.
+There are many interference sources from both environmental noise or other onboard electronics.
-Sometimes cause the deform of the signal as I already mentioned some in the previous sections.
+Sometimes cause the deform of the signal as I already mentioned in the previous sections.
 There are indeed other hidden sources that I could not find.

-Due to the low-power requirment, I did not implement any filter to detect the final results based on previous measurements.
+Due to the low-power requirement, I did not implement any filter to detect the final results based on previous measurements.
-Because the difference in windspeed can be huge if the device need to sleep for as long as `30` seconds.
+Because the difference in wind speed can be huge if the device needs to sleep for as long as `30` seconds.

 **Misaligned Beam**

-In case of misaligned beam detection I mentioned in *peak matching*, I also calculate the history of MSE error and it is updated in a small rate at every MSE calculation.
+In the case of misaligned beam detection I mentioned in *peak matching*, I also calculate the history of MSE error and it is updated at a small rate at every MSE calculation.
 A hard threshold is added to the history MSE to set a final MSE threshold.
-This method effectively filter out around `9/10` of the misaligned cased which cannot be recoverd by MSE.
+This method effectively filters out around `9/10` of the misaligned cases which cannot be recovered by MSE.
 A demo is shown below.
 A dynamic MSE and final threshold.

 ![](figures/anemometer_mse_threshold.png)

-**Sound speed safegard**
+**Sound speed safeguard**

-There are a final safegard that can be used to detect the errors, that is, the sound speed calculated from the `dt`.
+There is a final safeguard that can be used to detect the errors, that is, the sound speed calculated from the `dt`.
 The sound speed is pretty stable and can be estimated from the temperature measured by other sensors.
-The difference between windspeed estimated by temperature and estimated by `dt` is smaller than `1<m/s`.
+The difference between wind speed estimated by temperature and estimated by `dt` is smaller than `1<m/s`.
 The difference threshold set here is `5m/s`.

 If any of the above error is detected in any channel, the current measurement will be dropped and a new measurement will be performed immediately.

 #### Timing

-For each channel, measurement will start with switching analog signals paths and enable the dedicated driver.
+For each channel, the measurement will start with switching analog signals paths and enable the dedicated driver.
-Then we wait `5` ms to let the signal path stable and let the driver to charge to its boosting voltage (`<150us`).
+Then we wait `5ms`  to let the signal path stable and let the driver charges to its boosting voltage (`<150us`).

-Then the coded pulse are send to Timer via a DMA channel to generate ultrasonic waves.
+Then the coded pulses are sent to Timer via a DMA channel to generate ultrasonic waves.
-At the same time, the timer also trigger the ADC to start sampling.
+At the same time, the timer also triggers the ADC to start sampling.
 Another DMA channel is responsible to collect all measurement.
-This takes another `1` ms to finish
+This takes another `1ms` to finish

-In total, sampling all channels takes `25` ms.
+In total, sampling all channels take `25ms` .

-Once all `4` channels of data is ready, then the processing mentioned in above sections are perform.
+Once all `4` channels of data are ready, then the processing mentioned in the above sections are performed.
 The whole processing takes `19`ms.

 The measurement and processing time is shorter than I expected.
 Thanks to the `peak matching` method which is relatively less computational expensive compared to the correlation method.

-The result is very satisfied as a less than `50ms` allows MCU and anlog circuit to sleep more.
+Overall, I really satisfied with the processing time as less than `50ms` allows MCU and analog circuit to sleep more.
 It also left more room once a fault is detected then can take a few more samples to correct the measurement.
-Or, when power consumption is not a case, can oversampling up to `20` times in a second for better .
+Or, when power consumption is not a case, can oversampling up to `20` times in a second for better.

 ## Calibration
 TBD